yuting1008/expert-finder/README.md

     git clone https://github.com/yuting1008/expert-finder.git
     ```
 1. Navigate to the `expert-finder` folder and open it with Visual Studio Code.
-1. Select **File > Open Folder** in VS Code and choose this samples directory from the repo
+1. Select **File > Open Folder** in VS Code and choose this samples directory from the repo.
 1. Using the extension, sign in with your Azure account and Microsoft 365 account where you have permissions to upload custom apps. \
     <img src="images/account-login-1.png" alt="account-login" height="300"> ⮕
     <img src="images/account-login-2.png" alt="account-login" height="300">